nicoleburke/nicoleburke.github.io/_pages/aiprojects.md

   <div class="card-detail">
     <div class="detail-row">
       <span class="detail-label">The Question</span>
-      <span class="detail-value">How can you make large collections of distributed media files actually usable for non-technical people — without asking them to manually download, organize, and manage dozens of individual files?</span>
+      <span class="detail-value">Can a language model truly *understand* cognitive development concepts — or is it pattern-matching on surface-level cues?
+I was brought in to design an evaluation dataset that could tell the difference.</span>
     </div>
     <div class="detail-row">
       <span class="detail-label">What I Did</span>
-      <span class="detail-value">Used Claude to generate app to make prototype for choir director.
-The entire project took ~30mins.
-The prototype allowed me to share a working model to receive feedback.</span>
+      <span class="detail-value">Designed 20–25 expert-level multiple-choice items grounded in developmental psychology, with adversarial distractor answers constructed to exploit common conceptual confusions — not factual gaps.
+Each question was designed to distinguish true understanding from surface-level pattern matching.</span>
     </div>
     <div class="detail-row">
       <span class="detail-label">Impact & Metrics</span>
-      <span class="detail-value highlight-teal">The tool makes it easier for choir members to practice.
-We saw an increase in practice through self-reported measures, which we could validate by tracking the useage of the application.</span>
+      <span class="detail-value highlight-teal">Consistent model failure on non-obvious conceptual distinctions confirmed the dataset had high diagnostic value.
+The items successfully differentiated models that understood the *structure* of developmental concepts from those recombining familiar terms.</span>
     </div>
   </div>
 </div>

-### AI Evaluation Dataset Question Developer

-##### The question

-Can a language model truly *understand* cognitive development concepts — or is it pattern-matching on surface-level cues?
-I was brought in to design an evaluation dataset that could tell the difference.

-#####  Why it was hard

-Most evaluation datasets test factual recall.
-A model can score well by memorizing associations without any real conceptual understanding.
-Building a diagnostically useful benchmark requires the opposite: questions where a model that "knows the facts" still fails, because the distractors target the exact conceptual confusions a non-understanding system would make.

-#####  What I did

-Designed 20–25 expert-level multiple-choice items grounded in developmental psychology, with adversarial distractor answers constructed to exploit common conceptual confusions — not factual gaps.
-Each question was designed to distinguish true understanding from surface-level pattern matching.

-The target accuracy for a non-understanding model was ~20% — roughly chance — which served as the benchmark signal that the questions were diagnostically valid.

-#####  What it showed

-Consistent model failure on non-obvious conceptual distinctions confirmed the dataset had high diagnostic value.
-The items successfully differentiated models that understood the *structure* of developmental concepts from those recombining familiar terms.